Diversification quotients: Quantifying diversification via risk measures: Numerical results for financial data

-In this section, we fix $\alpha=0.05$ and calculate the values of ${\rm DQ}^{\VaR}_{\alpha}$ and ${\rm DQ}^{\ES}_{\alpha}$ under different portfolio compositions of stocks.
+In this section, we fix $\alpha=0.05$ and calculate the values of ${\rm DQ}^{\VaR}_{\alpha}$ and ${\rm DQ}^{\ES}_{\alpha}$ under different portfolio compositions of stocks, with the methodology described in Section \ref{com:DQ_DR}.
 We consider portfolios with the following stock compositions: \begin{enumerate}[(A)] \item the two largest stocks from each of the 10 different sectors of S\&P 500; \item the largest stock from each of 5 different sectors of S\&P 500 (as in Section \ref{com:DQ_DR}); \item the 5 largest stocks, AAPL, MSFT, IBM, GOOGL and ORCL, from the Information Technology (IT) sector; \item the 5 largest stocks, BRK/B, WFC, JPM, C and BAC, from the Financials (FINL) sector.

 \end{enumerate}